-Given the increasing prevalence of unmanned aircraft systems, the command of the US Marine Corps suggests that combat units will all be forced to defend themselves from opponents who are monitoring and reconnaissance from the air.
+Given the increasingly widespread use of unmanned aviation systems, the US Marine Corps command suggests that combat units will increasingly be forced to defend themselves against opponents conducting surveillance and reconnaissance from the air.

 The GBAD OTM system is designed for installation on light tactical vehicles, such as HMMWV and JLTV (Joint Light Tactical Vehicle).
 According to the ONR Office, the GBAD OTM program is aimed at creating an alternative to traditional systems that can protect infantry from enemy reconnaissance and attack drones.
 The components of the GBAD OTM system, including a laser, a beam guide, batteries, a radar, a cooling and control system, are being developed jointly by ONR, the Dalgren Center for the development of naval weapons and several industrial enterprises.

 The goal of the program is to unite all these components into a single complex, which will be small enough to be installed on light tactical armored vehicles, but powerful enough to combat the intended threats.